darshanman40/gameblog/README.md

-# react-server-examples/hello-world
+# Game Blog

-Very simple example project for `react-server` which only shows server rendering and interactivity on the client side.
+Very Simple blog writing project using `react-server` only shows server rendering and interactivity on the client side.

 To start in development mode: